 - In the first game, Alistair is pretty good for this if you're playing a male.
 Taking a certain aggressive dialogue option results in him saying (most likely sarcastically, but still) that you're cute when you're angry.
-Note that he doesn't say this if you're a female PC.
-As well, if you romance Morrigan, whom Alistair hates, he gets into an argument with her about you.
-Morrigan teases him about being jealous of her, referring to you as Alistair's "favorite Grey Warden" and adding "Perhaps he'll [the Warden] pay more attention to you if you ask nicely".
+He doesn't say this if you're a female PC.
+If you romance Morrigan, whom Alistair hates, they get into an argument where Morrigan teases him about being jealous, referring to you as Alistair's "favorite Grey Warden" and adding "Perhaps he'll [the Warden] pay more attention to you if you ask nicely."
 The best part?
 When she says this, he blushes!
-He also has a dialogue with Wynne, insisting that Morrigan is bad for the Warden and being annoyed when Wynne is more open-minded because he's "trying to rant".
+He also has a dialogue with Wynne where he insists that Morrigan's bad for the Warden, getting annoyed when Wynne is more open-minded because he's "trying to rant".

-- While it wasn't until Mass Effect 3 that the first careful steps where made to have a gay man appearing and actually spelling it out, the side Quest with the Viscounts son in Dragon Age 2 seems to be set up in a way that you can see a very strong gay subtext if you want to, but it could also be completely nonexistent if that's your interpretation.
-But given that he repeatedly runs away with his muscular and exotic friend and the two of them hide out in the wilderness alone rather than staying with other Qunari in the region casts at least some doubt on his claim that he wants to learn about Qunari culture and that his fathers people should try to find ways to peacefully coexist with them.
+- While it wasn't until Mass Effect 3 that the first careful steps were made to have a gay man appearing and actually spelling it out, the side quest with the Viscount's son in Dragon Age 2 seems to be set up in a way that you can see a very strong gay subtext if you want to, but it could also be completely nonexistent if that's your interpretation.
+However, the son repeatedly runs away with his muscular and exotic friend, and the two of them hide out in the wilderness alone rather than staying with the other Qunari in the region.
+This casts, at least, some doubt on his claim that he wants to learn about Qunari culture and that his father's people should try to find ways to peacefully coexist with them.
 He also takes it as a personal loss when the Qunari is killed and not as a setback to his diplomatic efforts.
-If it had been the Viscounts daughter, there wouldn't have been any doubt what's really going on.
+If it had been the Viscount's daughter, there wouldn't have been any doubt what's really going on.
 This was eventually confirmed by Word of Gay.

 - In Star Wars: Knights of the Old Republic, there's a hidden scene which can be watched (if your main character is a light-side female) in which the formerly evil female Jedi you rescued from herself professes that she has feelings for you.
 X-Play did an absolutely hilarious send up of this, which featured the appropriate music playing dramatically while she makes her confession.